kaluabentes/react-cssgrid/README.md

-# Valtech Frontend Challengue
+# React Grid Challengue

-A simple application built for the Valtech's frontend challengue
+A simple application demonstrating the usage of css grid with React.js

 ## Requirements